U6 (Berlin U-Bahn): Beginnings

-At the junction Mohrenstraße and Friedrichstraße two subway lines intersected for the first time: the city’s North-South Line, renamed Line C, and the private Central Line (Centrumsline).
+At the junction of Mohrenstraße and Friedrichstraße, two subway lines intersected for the first time: the city’s North-South Line, renamed Line C, and the private Central Line (Centrumsline).
 But as the concept of a tower station (accommodating two lines stacked one above the other) was not well known, the city of Berlin built its own station, named Leipziger Straße (now Stadtmitte), 160 m from the Central Line station.
 The result is that passengers transferring between the two lines still today have to walk through a long connecting pedestrian tunnel, popularly known by Berliners as the “mouse route” ("Mäusetunnel").

 At Belle-Alliance Straße (now named Mehringdamm) where the line separated into two branches, three tracks were built.
 From the western track (side platform), trains ran to both termini, Tempelhof and Neukölln; the central platform was used for trains heading downtown, the middle track for those coming from Neukölln and the eastern track for trains coming from Tempelhof.
 In the course of constructing the U7 line, the station was completely redesigned and is now called Mehringdamm.

 Due to disputes with the administrative district of Tempelhof, the first route to be built was the branch to Neukölln.
 Work on the other branch only began in 1924, but just two years later, on 14 February 1926, the stretch from Belle-Alliance-Straße to Kreuzberg (now the Platz der Luftbrücke station) was opened.
 A year later this second branch extended to Tempelhof Airport (now the Paradestraße station).
 This now-closed airport was located to the east of the U6 track.